All blog posts

 You once gave a talk at the University of Flanders in which you stated 'no packaging is the best packaging'.
 Can you tell us more about that?

 There is a lot of discussion in the choice of packaging.
-To make it simple, I make a kind of roadmap.
-And indeed, the statement is 'no packaging is the best packaging'.
-The idea is that we look at the packaging system.
-I'll give an example - I'm often asked for a packaging of shampoo.
-Which packaging is the best?
-My answer is always think about the product itself, think about the function.
-We want to refresh ourselves, we want to wash our hair and then there are solutions where you are going to use solid shampoo blocks.
-So that is what is meant by we look at the packaging system in order to prevent packaging.
-Prevent packaging by changing the product.
+To simplify things, I'm creating a kind of roadmap.
+And indeed, the proposition is "no packaging is the best packaging."
+The idea is to look at the packaging system.
+I'll give you an example: I'm often asked about shampoo packaging.
+Which packaging is best?
+My answer is always: think about the product itself, think about its function.
+We want to refresh ourselves, we want to wash our hair, and then there are solutions where you use solid shampoo bars.
+That's what we mean by looking at the packaging system to prevent packaging.
+Preventing packaging by changing the product.

 "Which packaging is the best?
 My answer is always – think about the product itself, think about the function."